-C. Non-Continuity of Representation by Training Panel Members.
-Section VIII(E) of the CJA Plan for the District of Vermont provides that when an attorney is appointed pursuant to the CJA Plan, that representation shall remain continuous, including for any appeal or review taken by certiorari, and for certain other specified events.
-However, the requirement of continuity of representation set forth in the CJA Plan does not apply to second chair attorneys appointed pursuant to this Training Panel Program.
-Training Panel second chair appointments shall be terminated upon entry of the judgment.
+Non-Continuity of Representation by Training Panel Members

+Section VIII(E) of the Revised Plan for Furnishing Representation Pursuant to the Criminal Justice Act for the District of Vermont ("the CJA Plan") provides that once counsel is appointed pursuant to the CJA Plan representation shall remain continuous, including for purposes of any appeal or review taken by certiorari, or the occurrence of other specified events.
+The requirement of continuity of representation set forth in the CJA Plan does not apply to second chair attorneys appointed pursuant to this Training Panel Program and such second chair appointments shall be terminated fourteen days after entry of the judgment, or as otherwise ordered by the court.